-- DRSC: The disk is being scrubbed. - EXPD: The disk group is being expanded. - INIT: The disk group is being initialized. - RBAL: The ADAPT disk group is being rebalanced. - RCON: The disk is being used in a reconstruct operation. - VDRAIN: The virtual disk group is being removed and its data is being drained to another disk group. - VPREP: The virtual disk group is being prepared for use in a virtual pool. - VRECV: The virtual disk group is being recovered to restore its membership in the virtual pool. - VREMV: The disk group and its data are being removed. - VRFY: The disk group is being verified. - VRSC: The disk group is being scrubbed. - Blank if no job is running.
+- DRSC: The disk is being scrubbed. - ERAS: The disk is being erased. - EXPD: The disk group is being expanded. - INIT: The disk group is being initialized. - PRERCON: The disk is being used in a preemptive reconstruct operation. - RBAL: The ADAPT disk group is being rebalanced. - RCON: The disk is being used in a reconstruct operation. - REFT: The ADAPT disk group's fault-tolerant stripes are being rebalanced. - VDRAIN: The virtual disk group is being removed and its data is being drained to another disk group. - VPREP: The virtual disk group is being prepared for use in a virtual pool. - VRECV: The virtual disk group is being recovered to restore its membership in the virtual pool. - VREMV: The disk group and its data are being removed. - VRFY: The disk group is being verified. - VRSC: The disk group is being scrubbed. - Blank if no job is running.